raysdevelopment/CandidateProject/README.md

 4. Displays solution for solvable puzzles
 5. Displays error for unsolvable puzzles
 6. Displays notification for empty puzzles
-7. Supports both console and ASP.NET user interfaces
+7. Supports both console and web user interfaces

 ## Additional Requirements
 Along with code implementation,

 1. Include high level class UML
-2. Create unit tests for majority code coverage
+2. Create unit tests for critical code coverage
  1. A couple of tests have been included for you but many classes are untested
- 2. Even if a method has already been implemented, unit tests should still be created
+ 2. Even if a method has already been implemented, unit tests may still be created
  3. Feel free to use any substitution or mocking framework to assist with unit testing
-3. Include any additional assemblies used
+3. Include any additional assemblies used, preferably via Nuget

 Instructions
 --------------------